-The PMA will consider your appeal and where appropriate, contact you and the Appointed Doctor who conducted the medical examination (with your consent) to request further relevant information or seek clarification on specific issues.
+The PMA will consider your appeal and where appropriate, contact you and the appointed doctor who conducted the medical examination for further information or clarification.

-HSE will also reject the appeal if it relates to a medical condition that appears to clearly disqualify you from undertaking your work or clearly restricts you to working under specified conditions (see HSE guidance note MS33).
+HSE will reject the appeal if it relates to a medical condition that appears to clearly disqualify you from undertaking your work or clearly restricts you to working under specified conditions (HSE guidance note MS33).
 In these circumstances, the PMA will write to you explaining their initial view and giving you the opportunity to provide any further information and evidence in support of the appeal.
-If they subsequently confirm their initial view, the PMA will inform you and the Appointed Doctor in writing.
+If they subsequently confirm their initial view, the PMA will inform you and, where appropriate, the appointed doctor in writing.

-If HSE progresses the appeal, the PMA will send all relevant papers to an independent medical expert (with your consent).
+If HSE progresses the appeal, the PMA will send all relevant papers to an independent medical expert.
 The medical expert will consider the appeal papers and might decide a hearing is appropriate, which you may request.
-In attending an oral hearing, you can request that other persons also attend to support you (eg, a friend, colleague or your own medical adviser).
+In attending an oral hearing, you can request that other persons also attend to support you.
+For example, a friend, colleague or your own medical adviser.